MurkyYT/CSAuto/README.md

 * Auto buy armor for you or auto refill it when you have less then 70 left!
 * Auto buy defuse kit for you as a CT
 * Auto pause/resume spotify song
+* Show status about cs, when you are in lobby it shows your friendcode and amount of players in lobby, when in match it shows the map, mode, score, and round phase
 * Send time left till bomb exploded to mobile! (not accurate as of right now)

 **Image demonstration of the menu:**